DiffEqML/pde-dataset-generator/README.md

 Features:

-- Compressed scripts, contain full generating process, including create domain, generate mesh, create boundary constrains, solve function, transfer mesh and result to dgl graph, and then save them.
+- Compressed scripts containing full generating process, including creating domain, generating mesh, creating boundary constrains, solve function, transfer mesh and result to dgl graph and saving
-- Results are transferred to dgl graph, which is convenient to use in graph models.
-We also provide numpy tools.
+- Results are transferred to DGL graph, which is convenient to use in graph models; we also provide numpy tools
-- Detailed tutorials with notebooks to show how our scripts work and knowledge about using FEniCS and ARCSim.
+- Detailed tutorials with notebooks to show how our scripts work and knowledge about using ARCSim, FEniCS and SU2
-- Useful mini tools, including mesh to dgl transferring and modified dgl graph plotting.
+- Useful mini tools, including mesh to DGL transferring and modified dgl graph plotting

 ## 🔧 Environment